altcp/next_day_equity_outlook/README.md

 ## Instructions for the use of a release

+Python 3.8.6 was the python version used in testing prior to containerization.<br/>
-You can for example, use a Raspberry Pi or the Windows Subsystem for Linux.
-This requires Python 3.6.8 or above.<br/>
+You can, for example, use a Raspberry Pi or the Windows Subsystem for Linux once you have a correct python version installed.<br/>
 In the Linux Terminal navigate to the base folder:<br/><br/>

 1.To first install required dependencies, TYPE: pip install -r requirements.txt<br/>